The Silent Treatment

 In the long, bright days of mid-summer, the human world and the faerie world nearly touch...and magic can happen.
 When a would-be sorcerer’s apprentice casts a spell to turn a seamstress into a princess he accidentally opens a portal between this and the faerie world.
 His actions could upset the balance of the seasons.
 As the kings of summer and winter try to use the princess to gain control of the world to create only one year-round season, she begins to wonder if she’d rather be in the world of humans.
 Only with the guidance of the sorcerer are things turned back as they should be and the balance of the seasons restored.

-See a video promo for Faerie Tale Summer
+Watch a Video Clip of Faerie Tale Summer

 Written and Directed by Michael Messmer

 BE HAPPY opened on August 23rd and continued on Friday and Saturday nights at 8pm, except for Labor Day weekend until September 28th with Sunday matinees at 2pm on Sept.
 8th and 15th.